aimhubio/aimstack.io/posts/ai-observability-with-aimos-a-deep-dive-into-the-langchain-debugger.md

 Here's a breakdown of the pivotal actions:

-1. LLM Response:vThe Language Model (LLM) initially determines that, for the given question, it needs to utilize the Search tool to identify the person in question.
+1. LLM Response: The Language Model (LLM) initially determines that, for the given question, it needs to utilize the Search tool to identify the person in question.
 2. Search Tool Execution: The LLM activates the Search tool to acquire the necessary information, successfully obtaining the desired output.

-3. LLM Decision: Subsequently, the LLM decides to employ the Search tool once again to retrieve additional details, such as the the number of parameters in GPT 5 and GPT4.
+3. LLM Decision: Subsequently, the LLM decides to employ the Search tool once again to retrieve additional details, such as the the number of parameters in GPT5 (based on rumors) and GPT4.
 4. Search Tool Execution: The Agent, following the LLM's decision, triggers the Search tool once more, fetching the required information.
 5. Calculator Tool Usage: With the obtained number, the Agent employs the Calculator tool to calculate the logarithm (base e) of the difference between the number of parameters.
 6. Final Answer: Lastly, armed with all the necessary information, the LLM crafts the complete answer to the original question and returns it.

 ![Steps tab](/images/dynamic/screenshot-2023-11-23-at-11.58.42 pm-1-.png "Steps tab")